 Introduction and Project Overview

 This post is the third in Rethink Priorities’ series on invertebrate welfare.
 In the first post we examine some philosophical difficulties inherent in the detection of morally significant pain and pleasure in nonhumans.
 In the second post we discuss our survey and compilation of the extant scientific literature relevant to invertebrate sentience, as well as the strengths and weaknesses of our approach to the subject.
 In this post we explain some anatomical, evolutionary, and behavioral features potentially indicative of the capacity for conscious experience in invertebrates.
 In the fourth post we explain some drug responses, motivational tradeoffs, and feats of cognitive sophistication potentially indicative of the capacity for conscious experience in invertebrates.
 In the fifth post we explain some learning indicators, navigational skills, and mood state behaviors potentially indicative of the capacity for conscious experience in invertebrates.
-In the sixth, seventh, and eighth posts, to be published June 14, we present our summary of findings, both in narrative form and as an interactive database.
-In forthcoming work, to be published mid-July, we analyze the extent to which invertebrate welfare is a promising cause area.
+In the sixth, seventh, and eighth posts, we present our summary of findings, both in narrative form and as an interactive database.
+In forthcoming work, to be published in late July, we analyze the extent to which invertebrate welfare is a promising cause area.

 Anatomical and Evolutionary Features